Arenium-Social/contracts/README.md

 # Arenium

-Welcome to Arenium!
-This repository contains the core smart contracts powering Arenium, a next-generation prediction market platform built on the Avalanche network.
-Arenium leverages UMA’s Optimistic Oracle V3 to ensure trustless event resolution and incorporates Automated Market Maker (AMM) functionality for seamless token trading.
-Tailored for The Arena community, Arenium delivers a secure, transparent, and gamified prediction market experience.
+Welcome to Arenium, the cutting-edge prediction market platform built on the Avalanche network.
+This repository houses the core smart contracts that power Arenium, enabling a decentralized, secure, and gamified prediction market experience.
+Leveraging UMA’s Optimistic Oracle V3 for trustless event resolution and integrating Automated Market Maker (AMM) functionality, Arenium is designed to empower users to predict, trade, and earn rewards seamlessly.
+Tailored for The Arena community, Arenium combines advanced blockchain technology with a user-friendly interface to redefine prediction markets.

 ## Overview

 ### What is Arenium?

-Arenium is a blockchain-powered prediction market where users can bet on the outcomes of various events using supported stablecoins and tokens such as USDT, USDC, BTC, and WETH.
-Designed with The Arena community in mind, Arenium combines advanced smart contract technology with a user-friendly platform for creating and participating in prediction markets.
+Arenium is a blockchain-based prediction market platform where users can create, participate in, and trade on the outcomes of various events.
+By utilizing supported tokens like USDT, USDC, BTC, and WETH, users can place bets, provide liquidity, and earn rewards.
+Arenium is designed to cater to The Arena community, offering a gamified and transparent platform for prediction markets.
 Key event categories include:

 - **Memecoin Performance:** Predict the success of Arena-launched memecoins.
 - **Ticket Value Markets:** Bet on key performance indicators in The Arena ecosystem.